 When an Indian, a band council, a tribal council or a band-empowered entity makes a purchase off a reserve, you (as the vendor) must keep, in addition to the registration number and the document from the band council, tribal council or band-empowered entity, proof that you or your agent delivered the property to a reserve.

 If you use your own vehicle to deliver property to a reserve, you must keep proof in your files.
-You can do this using form LE-20-V, Proof of Delivery to a Reserve, or a document containing the following information:
+You can do this using form LE-20-V, Proof of Delivery to a Reserve.

 For more information, see the following:

 - GST/HST technical information bulletin B-039, GST/HST Administrative Policy – Application of the GST/HST to Indians, on the Government of Canada website

 - GST/HST policy statement P-230, Application of the Excise Tax Act to Leases, Licenses and Similar Arrangements of Tangible Personal Property by Indians, Indian Bands and Band Empowered Entities, on the Government of Canada website